Comparisons12 min read

 • You're using a robo-advisor and don't want to pay fees on smaller balances.
 Fidelity Go's free tier under $25K is genuinely hard to beat.

-• You prefer a privately held company where quarterly earnings reports aren't influencing decisions about your account features or fee structures.
+• You prefer a privately held company where quarterly earnings aren't influencing decisions about your account features or fee structures.

 Who Should Choose Charles Schwab?